jorgenhenrichsen/SwiftAudio/README.md

 To disable interruption notifcations set `isObservingForInterruptions` to `false`.

 ### Now Playing Info
-The `AudioPlayer` will automatically update the `MPNowPlayingInfoCenter` with artist, title, album, artwork, time if the passed in `AudioItem` supports this.
+The `AudioPlayer` will automatically update the `MPNowPlayingInfoCenter` with artist, title, album, artwork and time if the passed in `AudioItem` supports this.
 If you need to set additional properties for some items use `AudioPlayer.add(property:)`.
 Available properties can be found in `NowPlayingInfoProperty`.

 ### Remote Commands

-The player will handle remote commands received from `MPRemoteCommandCenter`'s shared instance, enabled by:
+**First** go to App Settings -> Capabilites -> Background Modes -> Check 'Remote notifications'

+To enable remote commands for the player you need to populate the RemoteCommands array for the player:
 ```swift
 audioPlayer.remoteCommands = [
     .play,